4D-Coder/Movie-Lovers/README.md

 # Movie Lovers

-This is a repo forked from [this repository](https://github.com/hamouj/viewing_party_lite_7) for further individual practice and development beyond pair work with [Jasmine Hamou](https://github.com/hamouj)
+This is a project forked from [this repository](https://github.com/hamouj/viewing_party_lite_7) for further individual practice and development beyond pair work with [Jasmine Hamou](https://github.com/hamouj)

 ### About this Project